yury-dymov/json-api-normalizer/README.md

 */
 ```

-This approach makes redux state updates a lot easier as during merge new string with IDs will replace old one.
-Otherwise, it would require some extra efforts to delete outdated relationships.
+This approach makes redux state updates a lot easier as during merge new string with IDs will replace the old one.
+Otherwise, it would require some extra efforts to delete outdated relationships from the store.

 # Options
 ## Endpoint and metadata